-The State of New Mexico Clean Water Act §303(d)/ §305(b) Integrated Report (IR) satisfies the statutory requirements of §§ 303(d), 305(b), and 314 of the federal Water Pollution Control Act [33 U.S.C. §§ 1251-1376 (2006), also known as the Clean Water Act (CWA)].
-The IR also conveys basic information on water quality and water pollution control programs in New Mexico to the United States Environmental Protection Agency (EPA) and the United States Congress, as well as to the public.
-The New Mexico Water Quality Control Commission (WQCC) approves the IR and then the SWQB submits it to EPA Region 6 by April 1 of every even-numbered year.
 The core of the IR is the CWA §303(d)/ §305(b) Integrated List.
 In accordance with EPA integrated listing guidance, New Mexico first determines Fully Supporting, Not Supporting, and Not Assessed for each individual designated use and then assigns an IR category to every assessment unit (i.e., waterbody) on the Integrated List (EPA 2001).
 Figure 1 summarizes IR category determinations.

 Assessment units (AUs) that are assigned Category 5 constitute New Mexico's CWA §303(d) List of Impaired Waters.
 Section 303(d) and supporting regulations require states to develop a total maximum daily load (TMDL) for each impaired assessment unit-pollutant combination in IR Category 5.
-New Mexico further subdivides IR Category 5 to indicate whether the SWQB should develop a TMDL as soon as possible (IR Category 5A), further evaluate the impaired waterbody needs to determine if changes to the respective water quality standard may be appropriate (IR Category 5B), collect more data to complete and confirm the impairment (IR Category 5c), or complete an alternative restoration plan prior to development of a TMDL (5-R).
-Waterbodies classified as IR Category 5 (e.g., 5A, 5B, 5C, 5-R) officially constitute the CWA §303(d) List of Impaired Waters, however, New Mexico and the EPA recognize waterbodies assigned IR Category 4 are also still impaired (Figure 1).
+New Mexico further subdivides IR Category 5 to indicate whether the SWQB should develop a TMDL as soon as possible (IR Category 5A), further evaluate the impaired waterbody needs to determine if changes to the respective water quality standard may be appropriate (IR Category 5B), collect more data to complete and confirm the impairment (IR Category 5C), or complete an alternative restoration plan prior to development of a TMDL (5R).
+Waterbodies classified as IR Category 5 (e.g., 5A, 5B, 5C, 5R) officially constitute the CWA §303(d) List of Impaired Waters, however, New Mexico and the EPA recognize waterbodies assigned IR Category 4 are also still impaired (Figure 1).
 In this case, a Total Maximum Daily Load (TMDL) planning document is either already in place (IR Category 4A), not required because the impairment is not caused by a "pollutant" 1 (IR Category 4C), or other pollution control requirements are in place (appropriate 4B plan) and expected to result in attainment of the water quality standard within a reasonable amount of time (IR Category 4B) (EPA 2005).

-IR category 4C waters, the focus of this assessment methodology, do not require a TMDL because the impairment is due to "pollution" defined by the CWA as "the man-made or man-induced alteration of the chemical, physical, biological, and radiological integrity of water" (Section 502 (19); U.S.C.
+IR category 4C waters do not require a TMDL because the impairment is due to "pollution" defined by the CWA as "the man-made or man-induced alteration of the chemical, physical, biological, and radiological integrity of water" (Section 502 (19); U.S.C.
 1948).
 As New Mexico's waters face an increasing degree of stress from the effects of climate change coupled with other stressors, it is important to understand and document the impacts and causes of all types of pollution, including those not caused by identifiable and conventional pollutants.
 The most common example of waters impaired by pollution are those waterbodies not attaining their designated uses due to anthropogenic hydrologic and/or habitat alteration, including waterbodies impaired solely due to stream channelization or lack of adequate flow (EPA 2023).